 The client, Canadian provider of best-in-class IoT gateways sensors, noticed a problem with meeting room under-utilization.

-In big offices employees tent to overbook rooms, they are empty but they are booked in the calendar.
+In big offices employees tend to overbook rooms, they are empty but they are booked in the calendar.
 It results in no rooms available to hold an important meeting when it comes up.

 The organization requested Euristig’s help in developing a fully integrated, end-to-end, intelligent office solution for their LoRaWANTM IoT gateways and sensors.
 The requirements included the collection, processing, and visualization of smart telemetry data, recording the performance and meeting room efficiency statistics, and the office manager and user view.